algolia/unified-instantsearch-ecommerce/README.md

 #### Sorting

-The `sorts` config displays a list of indices, allowing a user to change the way hits are sorting (with [replica indices](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-your-indices/#replicating-an-index)).
+The `sorts` configuration displays a list of indices, allowing a user to change the way hits are sorted (with [replica indices](https://www.algolia.com/doc/guides/sending-and-managing-data/manage-your-indices/#replicating-an-index)).

 You must define all indices that you pass as replicas of the main index.